itversity/data-copier/01_getting_started/README.md

 # Getting Started
-As part of this module we will set up the development environment to develop data integration application to copy data from a source database (MySQL) to a target database (Postgres).
+As part of this module we will set up the development environment to develop data integration application to copy data from JSON Files to a target database (Postgres).

 * Problem Statement - Data Copier
 * Setup Docker